CU-Robotics/buff-code/README.md

 Now that we know buff works we can build the workspace.

-  buff --build debug
+  buffpy --build debug

 You can change the build by specifying a different profile.

-  buff --build release
+  buffpy --build release

 If you have issues building the workspace you probably need to source buff.bash or you can clean the workspace.

-  buff --clean
+  buffpy --clean

 Be careful with this command because it can remove things you don't want it too.
 This function will remove whatever is at $PROJECT_ROOT/data and $PROJECT_ROOT/buffpy/lib.
 By changing the PROJECT_ROOT variable from bash or in buff.bash you will change what gets removed.